arthur-ai/bench/README.md

 ## Getting started

 ### Package installation and environment setup
+First download the tar file from the Github releases.
+Next install the package to your python environment.

+Install Bench with optional dependencies for serving results locally (recommended):
+`pip install --find-links=./directory_with_tar_file 'arthur-bench[server]'`

 Install Bench with minimum dependencies:
-`pip install -e .`

-Install Bench with optional dependencies for serving results locally:
-`pip install -e '.[server]'`
+`pip install --find-links=./directory_with_tar_file 'arthur-bench'`

 Bench saves test suites and test runs to the directory specified by the `BENCH_FILE_DIR`, which defaults to `./bench`